-The European Masonry Alliance (EMI) gathers the European masonry manufacturing industry (clay bricks and blocks, mortars, calcium silicate, autoclaved aerated concrete and concrete blocks) representatives to develop and deliver common messages on the economy, housing, jobs and growth across the whole of the European Union in the building sector.
+The European Masonry Alliance (EMA) gathers the European masonry manufacturing industry (clay bricks and blocks, mortars, calcium silicate, autoclaved aerated concrete and concrete blocks) representatives to develop and deliver common messages on the economy, housing, jobs and growth across the whole of the European Union in the building sector.

 The Alliance is led by: BIBM (the European Federation for Precast Concrete), EAACA (the European Autoclaved Aerated Concrete Association), ECSPA (the European Calcium Silicate Producers Association), EMO (the European Mortar Industry) and TBE (Tiles & Bricks Europe).

 The EU Construction 2050 Alliance is an initiative that comes from Construction Products Europe (CPE), Committee of European Construction Equipment (CECE), European Builders Confederation (EBC) and European Construction Industry Federation (FIEC).
 The main objectives of the Alliance are to contribute to building the sustainable Europe of tomorrow and to raise the awareness among EU policymakers of the political importance of the construction sector.
 The first steps include rising visibility of common political priorities of the construction sector within the European Parliament by organizing events with MEPs, as well as organization of meetings of construction stakeholders to discuss political priorities, with the potential participation of representatives of the European Institutions.

 The Sustainable, Long-term Investments and Competitive European Industry Intergroup of the European Parliament